Tie a loose figure eight, but do not leave a long bitter end.

 Take a large bight where you want the tie point.

 Tie a figure eight with that bight (you are basically just doubling up your line and tying a figure eight).

 Climber's variation of the figure eight for a tie point:

-As you can see, the figure eight and its variations are very versatile with a multitude of uses whether extending your rope, putting an eye in a line or as a stopper on the end.
-These variations of the figure eight are both secure and will not bind, well worth the effort to learn.
+As you can see, the figure eight and its variations are very versatile with a variety of uses whether extending your rope, putting an eye in a line or as a stopper on the end.
+These variations are both secure and will not bind, well worth the effort to learn.